Frano Botica: Club career

 He scored 3 conversions in Wigan's 15–8 victory over Bradford Northern in the 1992–93 Regal Trophy Final, and scored a conversion in the 2–33 defeat by Castleford in the 1993–94 Regal Trophy Final and scored a try and 8 conversions in the 40–10 victory over Warrington in the 1994–95 Regal Trophy Final.
 Frano Botica holds the records for the most conversions (8) and points (16) in a Regal Trophy (or precursors) Final.

 Botica played in the 1994 World Club Challenge against the Broncos again, this time at the ANZ Stadium in Brisbane.
 Wigan reversed the 1992 result with a 20–14 win in front of a WCC record attendance of 54,220 fans, including a number of Wigan supporters who had travelled to Australia to watch the game.
 Known as a very accurate goal kicker, Botica kicked four goals from four attempts on the night.

 Botica set a new record for most goals in a season for Wigan when he kicked 186 during the 1994–95 Rugby Football League season.
-He returned to New Zealand to play for the Auckland Warriors during their inaugural year in 1995, before returning to England to play for the Castleford Tigers (Heritage № 727) in 1996.
+He returned to New Zealand to play for the Auckland Warriors during their inaugural year in 1995, before returning to England to play for the Castleford Tigers in 1996.